WHO working to get COVID-19 medical supplies to North Korea

 The North has told WHO it has tested 40,700 people for the coronavirus through Sept.
 23 and that all the tests were negative.
 Those tested in the last week reported included 94 people with influenza-like illnesses or other symptoms and 573 health care workers, according to the WHO report.

+But despite implementing severe border controls, North Korea hasn’t shown the same kind of urgency for vaccines even as its mass immunization campaign continues to be delayed amid global shortages.

+Analysts say North Korea could be uneasy about international monitoring requirements that would be attached to the vaccines it receives from the outside world.
+There are also views that leader Kim Jong Un has domestic political motivations to tighten the country’s self-imposed lockdown as he calls for unity and tries to solidify his grip on power while navigating perhaps his toughest moment after nearly a decade of rule.

-The latest WHO report came weeks after North Korean leader Kim Jong Un ordered officials to wage a tougher anti-virus campaign in “our style” after he turned down some foreign COVID-19 vaccines offered via a U.N.-backed immunization program.
+The latest WHO report came weeks after Kim during a ruling party meeting ordered officials to wage a tougher anti-virus campaign in “our style” after he turned down some foreign COVID-19 vaccines offered via a U.N.-backed immunization program.

-Some analysts say the North is angling to receive more effective jabs amid questions about the Sinovac vaccine's effectiveness and may also have issues with COVAX involving legal responsibility and reporting requirements.
+Some analysts say the North is angling to receive more effective jabs amid questions about the Sinovac vaccine's effectiveness.

+UNICEF said the North Korean health ministry said it will continue to communicate with COVAX over future vaccines.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.